pinks1995/Car_Review_Analysis/README.md

 ### Review Sentiment Analysis
 Review Text is a free content that allows users to express as much as they want.
 Rating is a quantitative measure of the goodness of the product or service.
 But does the rating define the quality the same way as much as the review text does?
-It's important to analyze the review content and calculate the rating value based on that......
+It's important to analyze the review content and calculate the rating value based on that.

 The user has provided a review related to a product with a product rating: